Costco Withdraws Request to Exclude Green Century Proposal on Net Zero Targets

-Boston, November 15, 2021 – Costco Wholesale Corporation, one of the world’s largest retailers, has withdrawn its request to exclude Green Century’s° shareholder proposal asking the company to adopt net zero science-based greenhouse gas emissions reduction targets.
+Boston, November 15, 2021 – Costco has withdrawn its request to exclude Green Century’s shareholder proposal asking to adopt net zero science-based greenhouse gas emissions reduction targets.
 New guidance from the Securities and Exchange Commission (SEC) two weeks ago signaled that proposals asking that “companies adopt timeframes or targets to address climate change” will not be excludable, making it unlikely that Costco’s challenge would succeed.

 “We believe Costco has taken insufficient action to reduce its climate impact and is significantly lagging behind its peers,” said Green Century President Leslie Samuelrich.
 “Shareholders will now have the opportunity to directly ask Costco to set emissions targets that meet the scale and urgency of the climate crisis.
 This will be the first of many opportunities for investors to vote on proposals directly requesting these ambitious targets.”